'Amazing' News About The Awful Guinea Worm

 The country reported zero cases in 2017 and hasn't had a case in 15 months.
 There are also no signs Guinea worm is circulating in dogs in South Sudan, as it is in Chad and Mali.

-"I come from an area that had the most Guinea worm," South Sudan's Minister of Health, Dr. Riek Gai Kok, said at a press conference.
+"I come from an area that had the most Guinea worm," South Sudan's Minister of Health, Dr. Riek Gai Kok, said at a news conference.
 "I never thought — even one time — that the area would be free of Guinea worm, let alone all of South Sudan would be."

 "But today that dream has come true," he added.